acm7552/PSYC684-PS2/Part4_ASR/README.md

 `python evaluate_baseline.py`

 NOTE: WER for fine-tuned model is manually inserted for this file.
 If a new model has been fine-tuned, please change the FINETUNED_WER variable in the code.

+Audio Sample Transcription can be done using inference.py with the audio file as a command argument, as seen below:

+`python inference.py <audio-file>`